-Action Greensboro serves as a connectors and relationship builders to strengthen collaboration in Greensboro.
-Since our early days, Action Greensboro had served as a catalyst for public-private partnerships and serve as an intersection of government, education, nonprofit sector, entrepreneurial community, arts & culture and young professionals.
+Action Greensboro serves as connectors and relationship builders to strengthen collaboration in Greensboro.
+Since our early days, Action Greensboro has served as a catalyst for public-private partnerships and as an intersection of government, education, nonprofit sector, entrepreneurial community, arts & culture and young professionals.

 Action Greensboro’s culture is prime for community participation, as we are dynamic, youthful and fun.
 Since our inception we have served as a connector for countless engagement opportunities for community partners, civic leaders, business, young professionals, artists, educators and students.

 In 2014, Action Greensboro partnered in leading the recruitment of the National Folk Festival with ArtsGreensboro, the Greensboro Convention & Visitors’ Bureau and the City of Greensboro.
 Greensboro was chosen from among 32 potential cities to host the National Folk Festival from 2015- 2017.